(Dreaming within Reality)

 I see you.

-Hard truth; if you’re not doing it for yourself, when life hits hard and knocks you down, you won’t get back up.
+Here's a hard truth.
+If you’re only externally motivated and not internally doing it for the love of yourself and the process, when life hits hard and knocks you down, you won’t get back up.

 Sounds like selfish existence right?
 A whole life dedicated to the pursuit of one’s self.